For small businesses, by small businesses

 Salons & personal services

-Landlords & PMs
+Landlords & property managers

 B2B suppliers

-Anyone with customers
+Anyone else with customers

 Trust & safety

-Built so it can't become
+Built so it doesn't

-"A site where anyone can post anything about anyone" is a lawsuit waiting to happen.
-Vouchback is designed specifically to not be that.
+A site where anyone can say anything about anyone is a lawsuit waiting to happen.
+We made sure this isn't that.

 Format